 Eating an antioxidant-rich diet can up your NO flow, but so can nitrate-rich foods- like beets!

 Your body can naturally convert the nitrates in beets, and other nitrate-rich leafy greens, into nitrites.
-It’s essentially Viagra that works naturally with no side effects.
+It’s essentially an ED medicine that works naturally with no side effects.
 Well, except for a beet-red tint to your urine.
 Otherwise it’s completely safe.

 Don’t believe me?
 Good thing the British Heart Foundation funded a beet juice study where they gave subjects just ½ cup of beet juice a day for 4 weeks.
 That’s essentially a quick shot of it a day which led to a significant 8 point drop in blood pressure due to an increase in NO.